About the Property

 Take the 3D Tour

-Originally built as a rehearsal space for nearby Rockfield Studios, the two properties became separate entities back in the 1980s and despite their close proximity they have had no association since).
+Originally built as a rehearsal space for nearby Rockfield Studios, the two properties became separate entities back in the 1980s.

 Old Mill House, before becoming Monnow Valley Studios, was a Fishery & Country Club known for its excellent trout fishing.